MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 - If you can’t find the file in the PC app library, the reference (entity) to the 3D model/video/image is broken.
 Please upload the file again and re-author the guide.

-- If the file exists in the library but the preview doesn’t load, there’s a problem with the file information in Dynamics 365.
+- If the file exists in the library but the preview doesn’t load, there’s a problem with the file information in [!include[pn-dyn-365](../includes/pn-dyn-365.md)].
 Please upload the file again, and then edit the guide to refer to this new asset wherever applicable.

 ### See also